Schwarzenegger puts work on hold

 Suddenly, "I'll be back" doesn't seem to work as catchphrase for Arnold Schwarzenegger anymore.

 The scandal-stained former governor said Thursday he's putting his Hollywood comeback on hold until as he faces the fallout from his childbearing affair with his housekeeper and braces for what could be a costly divorce.
+A statement from Schwarzenegger's office said the actor has asked his talent agency to put all his motion picture projects that are currently under way or being negotiated on hold until further notice.

 "Gov. Schwarzenegger is focusing on personal matters and is not willing to commit to any production schedules or timelines," the statement said.
 "This includes 'Cry Macho,' the 'Terminator' franchise and other projects under consideration.
 We will resume discussions when Gov. Schwarzenegger decides."